master #8309 +/- ##

 Right, which is why I suggested changing to failing if it's less than three.
 We should have at least three.
 Or we can just confirm the check failed by checking

 Right, make sense.
 Both works fine.
-I'm going with e.errorcount < 3
+I'm going with e.errorcount < 3for now.

 internal/leakcheck/leakcheck_test.go